-Jonny Wilkinson's career has crossed three decades and four World Cups.
-He has accumulated phenomenal achievements, world points records, an impressive list of broken body parts, and a drop goal that will be remembered forever.
+World-Cup-winning Jonny Wilkinson was, is, and probably always will be considered one of the greatest English rugby players of all time.
+His career has crossed three decades and four World Cups, he has accumulated phenomenal achievements, world points records, an impressive list of broken body parts, and a drop goal that will be remembered forever.

 Jonny’s career has spanned the far reaches: amazing highs and iconic moments, then a fight against injury that culminated in a battle with depression.
-Here he tells of the physical toll he knew his body was taking from rugby, even from his youth; he tells of how he never wanted to be a kicking fly-half but learned to adapt his natural game to play the style that Clive Woodward believed necessary to win a World Cup, and how he nearly walked out on Martin Johnson's England team 13 years later.
+He tells of the physical toll he knew his body was taking from rugby, even from his youth; and of how he never wanted to be a kicking fly-half but learned to adapt his natural game to play the style that Clive Woodward believed necessary to win a World Cup, and how he nearly walked out on Martin Johnson's England team 13 years later.

 We have had some amazing feedback, with a couple of people even saying Jonny was the best speaker so far!
 Great take home messages, and amazing honesty from him.

 Tags for Jonny Wilkinson CBE